Farji402/Instagram-Real-time-data-analysis/README.md

 # Instagram-Real-time-data-analysis
-Extensive Data analysis using InstaAPI \n
+Extensive Data analysis using InstaAPI.
 Many Interesting Insights drawn from the analysis